 Click the names below to read the inspiring stories.

-Rebecca Holston’s Gold Medal Moment
+Rebecca Holston’s Testimonial

 A knee injury from playing soccer… OUCH!!!
 Becca Holston couldn’t run without pain, even after completing two months of physical therapy elsewhere.
 Becca began treatments at Gold Medal with Jeremy Stiffler, DPT, and Jill Katulka, PT in January 2011.